Cry Wolf: a HERO Television Special

 One dark and snowy night, her older brother arrived home intoxicated and attempted to assault her sexually.
 Despite her weak body, Meg was able to fight him off, stabbing him in his leg with a bayoneted antique musket and clubbing him close to unconsciousness.
 Instead of supporting her, Meg’s adopted parents berated her with a string of insults, accused her of bewitching her brother and threatened to send her to prison.

-The betrayal by her parents as well as the years of mistreatment by all those around her finally reached a terrible limit which caused Margaret’s inert Warp powers to manifest.
-A hail of ice shards and powerful winds engulfed the entire village, demolishing the structures and tearing every living being to shreds.
+The betrayal by her parents as well as the years of mistreatment by all those around her finally reached a terrible limit as the patient girl’s mind finally snapped.
+This caused Margaret’s inert Warp powers to manifest in the form of hail of ice shards and powerful winds engulfed the entire village, demolishing the structures and tearing every living being to shreds.
 When the red haze of anger lifted from Meg’s eyes, she is overwhelmed by the shock and grief of her actions and in a tearful rage she ran blindly into the wilderness.

 The blonde teenager remained in the forests of Briksdalsbreen presumably for years where she lived as a hermit and became the subject of local legends, being bestowed titles such as the “Wild Woman of the Woods” and a Snegurochka (Snow Maiden).
 It was in that unforgiving icy cold wilderness that Meg found solace with a group of wolves that treated her like the mother of the pack.
 She later stumbles upon a hidden stash of World War Two-era equipment, mastering the firearms and becoming proficient in long-range shooting, then took it upon herself to protect the forest that had become her home.